ozodbekw/OzodbekTursunaliyev07/README.md

 - 👋 Hi, I’m @OzodbekTursunaliyev07
-- 👀 I’m interested in football
+- 👀 I’m interested in reading books
-- 🌱 I’m currently learning Coding skills and personal improve
+- 🌱 I’m currently learning Coding skills and Languages
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me "doing doing and else doing"
 - 😄 Pronouns: ...